nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 1. OpenAPI schema validation by the Kubernetes API server.
 2. Webhook validation by the Gateway API webhook.
-3. Webhook validation by NKG.
+3. Webhook validation by NGF.
-4. Validation by NKG.
+4. Validation by NGF.

-To confirm that a resource is valid and accepted by NKG, check that the `Accepted` condition in the resource status has the Status field set to `True`.
-For example, in a status of a valid HTTPRoute, if NKG accepts a parentRef, the status of that parentRef will look like this:
+To confirm that a resource is valid and accepted by NGF, check that the `Accepted` condition in the resource status has the Status field set to `True`.
+For example, in a status of a valid HTTPRoute, if NGF accepts a parentRef, the status of that parentRef will look like this:

 ```text